-- May an employer ask an employee to make a truly voluntary disclosure so that the employer may inform co-workers, managers, and supervisors that the employee has been exposed or is infected? - Yes.
+- ❖ May an employer ask an employee to make a truly voluntary disclosure so that the employer may inform co-workers, managers, and supervisors that the employee has been exposed or is infected? - ➤ Yes.
 Under the ADA, a voluntary disclosure is permissible.
-However, disclosure to your state Department of Health or the CDC may be mandatory.
+However, disclosure to the Department of Health in the state/city where the employer is located or the Centers for Disease Control and Prevention ("CDC") may be mandatory.
 In this instance, the Department of Health or CDC would make contact with any individuals who may have been exposed.
-If the employee refuses to allow a voluntary disclosure, the employer must maintain the confidentiality of his or her health information with respect to colleagues. - ✤ May an employer inform co-workers, managers, and supervisors that a particular named employee has been exposed or is infected, without the employee's consent? - No. An employer's obligation is to take reasonable steps to protect the confidentiality of the positive test result by (i) not identifying the employee by name, and (ii) avoiding, to the extent reasonably feasible, making other references that would permit a manager or co-workers to guess that an employee has been infected.
+If the employee refuses to allow a voluntary disclosure, the employer must maintain the confidentiality of his or her health information with respect to colleagues. - ❖ May an employer inform co-workers, managers, and supervisors that a particular named employee has been exposed or is infected, without the employee's consent? - No. An employer's obligation is to take reasonable steps to protect the confidentiality of the positive test result by (i) not identifying the employee by name, and (ii) avoiding, to the extent reasonably feasible, making other references that would permit a manager or co-workers to guess that an employee has been infected.
 While the employer cannot prevent speculation in the workplace, it must take reasonable steps not to contribute to it.
-The employer should, however, generally inform co-workers who may have had contact with the employee that they may have been exposed and may wish to see a health care provider to monitor their health. - May an employer ask an employee to leave the premises or stay out of work if there is a reasonable belief that the employee has been exposed to, or has contracted, Ebola? - Yes.
-If an employer has an actual reasonable belief that the employee has been exposed to or has contracted Ebola, then the employer may send that person home to protect the rest of the workforce.
+The employer should, however, generally inform co-workers who may have had contact with the employee that they may have been exposed and may wish to see a health care provider to monitor their health. - ❖ May an employer ask an employee to leave the premises or stay out of work if there is a reasonable belief that the employee has recently returned from China and/or has been exposed to, or has contracted, Coronavirus? - ➤ Yes.
+If an employer has an actual reasonable belief that the employee has been exposed to or has contracted 2019-nCoV, then the employer may send that person home to protect the rest of the workforce.
 It is important to note that discrimination claims can arise if an employee is singled out based on some protected characteristic.
-Further, employers must maintain the confidentiality of an employee's health information. - Must an employer pay an employee who is required to stay out of work because there is a reasonable belief that the employee has been exposed to, or has contracted, Ebola? - It depends.
+Further, employers must maintain the confidentiality of an employee's health information. - Must an employer pay an employee who is required to stay out of work because there is a reasonable belief that the employee has recently returned from China and/or has been exposed to, or has contracted, Coronavirus? - lt depends.
 If an employee performs work for the employer while he or she is out of the office/facility, he or she must be paid.
-If the employee is an exempt employee, he or she must be paid for the entire week during which he or she performs more than a de minimis amount of work.
+If the employee is an exempt employee, he or she must be paid for the entire workweek during which he or she performs more than a de minimis amount of work.
 If the employee is non-exempt, he or she must be paid for the time that he or she works.
-Also, depending on the employer's policy and/or state/city law, the employee may be entitled to use paid sick time or other paid time off (e.g., vacation, PTO, personal days, etc.).
+Also, depending on the employer's policy and/or state/city law, the employee may be entitled to use paid sick time or other paid time off (e.g., vacation, personal days, etc.).
 Otherwise, generally, the employee need not be paid for such time out of the office.
-However, employers may wish to be generous in this regard, so as to encourage employees who exhibit symptoms or who have been in contact with Ebola to stay out of the office/facility.
+However, employers may wish to be generous in this regard, so as to encourage employees who exhibit symptoms or who have been in contact with 2019-nCoV to stay out of the office/facility.

-May an employer restrict travel to afflicted countries?
+❖ May an employer restrict travel to China or other afflicted countries?